show episodes

 continue reading

+In this episode, we discuss the cards we're putting to work from our wallets.
 The Award Travel 101 Podcast is brought to you in part by Thrifty Traveler Premium.
 Get Thrifty Traveler Premium deal/award alerts sent straight to your inbox.
 Use promo code “AT10” for $10 off your first year.
-Recent finds include: Business Class to Europe 55K points Round-trip to Mexico/Caribbean for 10K miles Round-trip to Zanzibar for $885 You …
+Recent finds include: Singapore First Class Suites for 59K Ro…

 continue reading